 HEAD TO THE SALON & TAKE A PIC

-Go get that mani so you can post that ring selfie in style!
-What you need to do once you’re engaged is go bold with a fun seasonal color or traditional with one of the classic pale pink more “bridal” shades.
+Go get that mani so you can post that newly engaged ring selfie in style!
+What we suggest is going bold with a fun seasonal color or traditional with one of the classic pale pink more “bridal” shades.
 (We love Essie’s “Mademoiselle” which is a sheer nude or “Ballet Slippers” for a pale pink but there are several “bridal hues” out there.)

 BE SMART: GET INSURANCE